Sustainscapes/AICcPermanova/README.md

 library(doParallel)
 ```

+# 2 Vegetation models

-# 2 Generation of all possible models
+## 2.1 Generation of all possible models

 After that we read in the datasets for environmental layers and generate
 all possible models to fit, in this case we will limit ourselves to only